Benjamin144/Europe-s-Favorite-Stadiums/README.md

 #Current Issues

-#emailJS implementation fails - unable to retrieve emails from subscriber page
+#emailJS implementation fails - unable to retrieve emails from subscriber page **resolved**

 ####Is it bad or good practice to include JavaScript in an HTML ...
 A way of tracking incidents/bugs - like an alert system in conjunction with google maps